SAN2PC : a Spectrum Analyzer to PC interface

 2.1.1 The PIC embedded software.

 The PIC program, named san2pc.c, is written in C language for easier development and debugging.
-I used the compiler proposed by Custom Computer Services (CCS).
+I used the PIC C Compiler proposed by Custom Computer Services (CCS).
 This compiler is easy to use and a lot of useful tools, as well as sample programs, are available as part of the package.

-Programing the PIC was done with an home made programmer inspired by the ProPIC2 and using the WinPIC800 software.
+Programing the PIC was done with a home made programmer inspired by the Propic project and using the WinPIC800 software.

 As above-mentioned, the 1000 samples number leads to an operating limit, when the ratio of the analyzer settings K = TotalScanWidth/Bandwidth is larger than 1000.